stagemonitor/stagemonitor-docker-compose/README.md

 | docker-compose with docker toolbox    | http://192.168.99.100:3000 *|

 `*` The IP may vary.
 Execute `docker-machine ip default` to see the actual IP if the default one doesn't work

-Before you cant get started with the dashboards, you'll need to Data Sources > ES stagemonitor and set the Url to http://elasticsearch:9200